mmirmoosavi/alibaba_notifier/README.md

 ## Prerequisites

-Before running the Docker container, ensure you have the following prerequisites installed on your system:
+Before running the Docker container, ensure you have the following prerequisites installed on your system (system or server should not have Iran IP because of Telegram Filtering) :

 - Docker: [Install Docker](https://docs.docker.com/get-docker/)